 Cheol-Soo Park was born in Daegu, Korea on November 14, 1969.
 He received Bachelor of Science (1994) and Master of Science (1996) in Department of Architecture from the Seoul National University in Korea.
 After 2 years of professional experience in a research institute (1996-1998), he then attended the Ph.D. program in the College of Architecture at the Georgia Institute of Technology (1998).
 His Ph.D. studies at the Georgia Institute of Technology were focused on developing smart systems which include 1) developing a simulation program to describe heat and mass transport, 2) realizing an on-line real-time optimization of the systems’ performance in terms of energy, lighting and visual/thermal comfort, and 3) enabling the systems to be occupant-responsive at all times through a web interface.
 After finishing his Ph.D., his role as Post-Doctoral fellow at Georgia Tech includes conducting the GSA building performance assessment toolkit research project to develop a toolkit that identifies objectifiable performance indicators for new as well as existing buildings.
 In 2005, he joined Sungkyunkwan University, South Korea.
 He is currently an Associate Professor in the Department of u-City design and engineering.
 His research interests include smart systems, sustainability, green buildings & cities, environment controls, building simulation, building intelligence, and performance assessment

-Evalueserve is a pioneer in providing Knowledge Process Outsourcing (KPO) services, a term it coined in 2000 and gave the acronym, KPO.
+Contributing to ICF's analytic methodology is Evalueserve, a pioneer in providing Knowledge Process Outsourcing (KPO) services, a term it coined in 2000 and gave the acronym, KPO.
 Evalueserve’s services include customised Financial and Investment Research, Business Research, Market Research, Intellectual Property, Legal Support Services, Supply Chain Support Services, and Knowledge Technology.
 Through the Evalueserve Circle of Experts, it also provides access to a global network of domain experts in all major industries such as Financial Services, Telecom/IT/High-tech, Healthcare, Consumer Goods and Retail, Energy and Utilities, Capital Equipment and Media.
 Evalueserve’s clients include investment banks, commercial and retail banks, insurance companies, private equity firms, corporations and organisations worldwide, including many leading consulting and research firms, law firms and intellectual property firms.
 Evalueserve has four research centres located in Chile, China, India and Romania, covering multiple industries across every continent and in more than 50 languages. www.evalueserve.com